California Stage Unveils the Local Premiere of a Rare Production...

 Blanche Sartorius is the spoiled daughter of a rich Realtor whose massive fortune has been made from milking poor renters in his sub-standard houses.
 An idealistic young doctor, Harry Trent has blindly courted Blanche until he discovers the declassé source of her father's wealth.
 Unfazed but still smitten, Harry asks if the couple could live on his modest income.
 Things seem headed for an unhappy ending as Blanche rejects the specter of Middle Class life.
 But the characters in this play -- including the young lovers -- are more pragmatic than heroic, and so Shaw cleverly manages a happy ending but with a sharply ironic twist.

 Director Janis Stevens says that "Shaw's writing in 'Widowers' Houses' is titillating and as politically aware as it was when it was written."
+This early work of Shaw not only fulfills his hope to expose the hidden ties between pleasant people who imagine that the sordid dealings of slum-lords do not affect them, but it also entertains mightily.
 Shaw, with a wink, categorizes this play in his anthology as "Unpleasant."

 Friday & Saturday at 8pm.